ReddyLab/grna_mrna_moi_exploration/README.md

 ## gen_guide_read_per_cell.py
 Generates guide reads per cell counts.
 This results in a file with row of 1) cell id 2) guide count 3) list of (guide id,read count) pairs

+## gen_cooccurrance_plot.py
+Generates a scatterplot of total # guide pairs vs. the chromosomal distance between the pairs.

 ## gen_plots_2021_03_26_meeting.sh
 This is a script for generating data and figures used in slides presented on 2021/03/26.
 It also generates stats and figures used in a follow-up email chain.